PrestaShop/prestashop.github.io/news/_posts/2020-call-for-paper-quick-tour.md

 tags: [contribute, events, community]
 ---

-This year, for the first time, a Call for Paper has been organised for a PrestaShop event.
-The target was to give a voice to the community and learn from its active members.
+This year, for the first time, a Call for Papers was organised for a PrestaShop event.
+The objective was to give a voice to the community and learn from its active members.
 Let's make a quick tour of the results.

 ## Because it's 2020